 It’s hard not to believe that the politicians who set up Community Speedwatch wanted to placate the community but not upset drivers (by stopping them speeding).
 So if the Met are going to take up the speed gun themselves that’s really good news.
 They don’t mind upsetting drivers.

 Community Speedwatch will carry on.
 Kevin is the Met’s Community Speedwatch representative in Southwark.
 He’s part of Road Transport Policing Command.
 He sets the dates and times and brings the speed gun.
 He also does all the boring admin work afterwards.
 The Community does the fun bit and points the gun.
 The actual place is also suggested by the community, so, if you know a particular bit of road ravaged by particularly fast drivers, then let Kevin know.
 He will check it out.
 Roads that already have a speed camera or humps are not suitable.

-Come and join in.
+To join in contact PCSO Kevin Phillips on email@example.com.
+He’s very friendly and will be pleased to hear from you.
 Learning how to use the speed gun is easy.
 Focussing it (getting a fix) on oncoming vehicles from a distance of 150 metres is not-so-much.
 Once you have a speed reading and it’s too high (I can hardly believe it), it is essential to get the registration number and, if possible, the make and colour of the vehicle.
 Public entertainment is considerable.
 The grateful, the curious, the anxious and the eccentric all stop by.
 Nobody even remotely hostile, after all one of you is a policeman in full uniform.
 And now, more policemen in full uniform are joining in.